joshmurr/geomm/README.md

 1. Add `"composite": true` to `/tsconfig.base.json`.
 This allows for [Project Referencing](https://www.typescriptlang.org/docs/handbook/project-references.html) to help import resolution.
 2. With that in mind you can (and should) now add the reference to the project `tsconfig` wherever imports are made: `"references": [{ "path": "../maths" }]`.
 This is a bit annoying as it's not automatic like when you `npm i` something.. but it helps.
+3. Keep an eye on `node_modules` - internal packages should by symlinked, but sometimes it's easy to mess up an "installation" and it will add a new `node_modules` folder, pinned to a version, which can cause `Module XXX has no named export YYY` kinda errors.
+Deleting the unecessary `node_modules` folder can fix this.